The semiclassical limit from the Pauli-Poisswell/Darwin to the Euler-Poisswell/Darwin system by WKB methods: Behavior at Blowup Time

 then \eqref{second est} is a stronger estimate than \eqref{first est}.
-By the bootstrap argument, we can actually obtain that \eqref{second est} holds true all the time.
-Then \eqref{contradict cond} implies that $N (a^{\varepsilon}, u^{\varepsilon}) (t)$ is bounded for all times, which contradicts the fact that $T^{\ast}$ is maximal.
-Thus we only need to show that when $\varepsilon$ is small enough, there exists $K = K (\varepsilon, Q, T^{\ast})$ such that \eqref{boot cond} holds true.
-And we also require that $K > C Q$.
-It is easy to see that such a $K$ exists.
-In fact, we can take
+By a bootstrap argument, \eqref{second est} holds for all times.
+Then \eqref{contradict cond} implies that $N (t)$ is bounded for all times, which contradicts the fact that $T^{\ast}$ is maximal.
+Thus we only need to show that when $\varepsilon$ is small enough, there exists $K = K (\varepsilon, Q, T^{\ast})$ such that \eqref{boot cond} holds true, where we also require that $K > C Q$.
+Take